9dots/9dots.io-pages/OjYrhPt.md

 #### SHOW:
 Show students an example of how to connect cardboard pieces using the MakeDo hinges.

-### Independent Practice
+### Explore

 #### PRACTICE:
 On some spare cardboard, students will practice putting together hinges.

-#### EXPLORE:
+#### BUILD:
 Students will continue building their cardboard robots with a focus on adding the moveable parts.